howtographql/howtographql/content/frontend/react-apollo/4-routing.md

 After the mutation completes, React Router will navigate back to the `LinkList` component that's accessible on the root route: `/`.

-> **Note**: With our current setup, we won't see the newly
-> created `Link`, we'll just redirect to the main route.
-We
-> could refresh the page to see the changes made.
-We'll see
-> how to update the data after the mutation completes in the
-> `More Mutations and Updating the Store` chapter!